Consett A.F.C.: Ground

 The club originally played at Vicarage Field, which was owned by the Consett Iron Company.
 Spectator facilities were restricted to a small stand, with an army hut used for changing rooms.
 However, in 1948 the site was needed for expansion of the steelworks.
 They spent two seasons at Eden Colliery Welfare's Leadgate ground before returning to Consett to play at the new Belle Vue Park ground on Ashdale Road.
 Built largely by volunteers, the new ground had banking around the pitch made from mine workings, with two stands erected, one of which was paid for by the £1,150 transfer fee received from Charlton Athletic for Tommy Lumley.
 The first match at Belle Vue Park was played in August 1950, attracting a record attendance of 7,000 to see a game against Sunderland reserves.
 One of the stands was later closed, although the steel structure was left in place.
 The remaining stand consisted of covered bench seating and a small terraced area in front.

-The club played at Belle Vue Park until 2013, when they moved to a new ground on Delves Lane, named Belle View Stadium; the new ground included an artificial pitch after the 2012–13 season had seen 18 matches at Belle Vue Park postponed due to the weather.
+The club played at Belle Vue Park until 2013.
+They moved to a new ground on Delves Lane, named Belle View Stadium; the new ground included an artificial pitch after the 2012–13 season had seen 18 matches at Belle Vue Park postponed due to the weather.
 The first match was played on 22 November, with Newcastle United the visitors; a crowd of 3,054 saw Newcastle win 2–1.
+The Belle Vue site was later used to build Consett Academy.